Karl Ludwig Sand: Education

 In 1804 he attended the Lateinschule (Latin school) in Wunsiedel and in 1810 he moved on to the grammar school (Gymnasium) in Hof, living with the school's rector, Georg Heinrich Saalfrank, a friend of Sand's Enlightened Protestant family.
 Following the closure of the Hof Gymnasium on the institution of Montgelas's Reforms, Sand followed his teacher to the Neues Gymnasium (New Grammar School) in Regensburg, completing his studies in September 1814.
 In November 1814 Sand matriculated at the University of Tübingen.

 In 1815, Sand volunteered under Major von Falkenhausen, participating in the Battle of Waterloo in June and in Paris by July.
-He returned from the war disillusioned with its results and fell into a deep depression.
+He returned from the war traumatized, disillusioned with its results, and fell into a deep depression.
 In 1816, while at the University of Erlangen, Sand formed Burschenschaft Teutonia with his friend Dittmar, meeting at castle ruins near Erlangen which they had named Ruttli.
 They built a meeting house for their group of 80 students.
-Sand's depression was further intensified by the destruction of Ruttli by the competing political group the Landmannschaft and the drowning death of Dittmar in 1817.
+Sand's depression was further intensified by the destruction of Ruttli by the competing political group, the Landsmannschaft, and the drowning death of Dittmar in 1817.
 Starting in 1817 he studied at the University of Jena, attending the lectures of Jakob Friedrich Fries, Heinrich Luden and Lorenz Oken and joining further Burschenschaften.
 Sand was among the nationalist students who gathered at the 1817 Wartburg festival, in which Kotzebue's History of the German Empires was one of the books ceremoniously burned.

 Murder of August von Kotzebue

 Sand already contemplated the murder of August von Kotzebue in a diary entry of 5 May 1818.
 He called him a "traitor to the nation" and a "deceiver of the people" and characterized him as an enemy of the Burschenschaft.

 On the morning of 23 March 1819 Sand, using the pseudonym Henry, visited Kotzebue in his Mannheim house.
 Refused entry to the house and told to return in the afternoon, Sand returned just before five o'clock.
 Having exchanged just a few words with Kotzebue, Sand produced a dagger and, with the words "Here, you traitor to the fatherland!", stabbed him repeatedly in the chest.
 Surprised by Kotzebue's four-year-old son witnessing the event from the nursery, Sand lost his wits and stabbed himself.
 Leaving the house, he handed a servant a piece of writing he had prepared ("Death to August von Kotzebue"), and stabbed himself again in the street.
-His suicide attempt failed, and he was taken to hospital.
+He survived his suicide attempt, and was taken to hospital.